graphpaperpress/Sell-Media/readme.txt

 Create a Page called "Search Media" and add this shortcode to it: `[sell_media_searchform]`.
 A search form also shows up above archive pages for products.

-= How do I bulk upload images for sale? =

-1. Click Sell Media -> Add New -> Add Bulk
-2. Click "Upload or Select Images"
-2. Simply drag and drop your files into the box that appears, or click Select Files to choose a file from your computer to upload.
-Please keep in mind that the drag and drop uploader only works in browsers with HTML5 upload support such as the latest versions of Chrome, Firefox, or Safari.
-Other browsers will still show the Select Files button or the basic browser uploader form.
-4. This item will be added as a new entry in Sell Media.
-By default, the newly created Sell Media item will inherit the sizes, prices and licenses that you chose on Sell Media -> Settings.
-You can modify the price and available licenses on the Sell Media tab by editing each individual item.

-= How do I display a gallery of images for sale? =
+= Can I sell image galleries? =

+Yes and you have two options:

+1. Simply upload more than one image on the Sell Media -> Add New page.
+The price listed below is for each image in the gallery.
+In the near future, we will be releasing an extension for selling the entire gallery of images for one price.
-Sell Media includes a "Collections" taxonomy, which you can see on the right side of the screen when adding a new item to Sell Media.
-Assign each item to a specific Collection and the items will be displayed on that specific collection's archive page.
+2. Assign each item to a specific Collection and the items will be displayed on that specific collection's archive page.
 You can then link to the collection like this: http://example.com/collection/my-collection-name/.
 A list of collecitons also shows up on the Appearance -> Menus page so you can add them to any menu.

 = How do I password protect an item? =